 - 1. Make sure that your PC is powered off. - 2.
 Connect an Ethernet cable between any of LAN ports located on the back panel of the router and the Ethernet port of your PC. - 3.
 Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 4.
-Turn on the router by pressing the ON/OFF button on its back panel. - 5.
 Turn on your PC and wait until your operating system is completely loaded.